oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_XGBoost_GettingStarted/README.md

 XGBoost* is a widely used gradient boosting library in the classical ML area.
 Designed for flexibility, performance, and portability, XGBoost* includes optimized distributed gradient boosting frameworks and implements Machine Learning algorithms underneath.
 Starting with 0.9 version of XGBoost, Intel has been up streaming optimizations through the `hist` histogram tree-building method.
 Starting with 1.3.3 version of XGBoost and beyond, Intel has also begun up streaming inference optimizations to XGBoost as well.

-In this code sample, you will learn how to use Intel optimizations for XGBoost published as part of Intel® AI Analytics Toolkit.
+In this code sample, you will learn how to use Intel optimizations for XGBoost published as part of Intel® AI Tools.
 The sample also illustrates how to set up and train an XGBoost* model on datasets for prediction.
-It also demonstrates how to use software products that can be found in the [Intel® AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+It also demonstrates how to use software products that can be found in the [Intel® AI Tools](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 ## Prerequisites